Dreaming381/Latios-Framework-Documentation/Core/Fluent Queries.md

 instance allocates native containers on construction and those containers are only disposed when `Build()` is called.

-## Basic FluentQuery Operations
+## FluentQuery Operations

 The primary methods for application code are provided as follows:

--   WithAll\<T\>(bool readOnly) – Adds a component to the “All” list of the `EntityQuery`
+-   WithEnabled\<T\>(bool readOnly) – Adds a component to the “All” list of the EntityQuery
+-   WithDisabled\<T\>(bool readOnly) – Adds a component to the “Disabled” list of the EntityQuery
--   WithAny\<T\>(bool readOnly) – Adds a component to the “Any” list of the `EntityQuery`
+-   With\<T\>(bool readOnly, bool isChunkComponent) – Adds a component to the “Present” list of the `EntityQuery`
+    -   If any component is repeated via `WithEnabled<>()` or `WithDisabled<>()`, this command is effectively ignored for the component and the component in the other list may be altered to write access if required
+-   Without\<T\>(bool isChunkComponent) – Adds a component to the “Absent” list of the EntityQuery
+-   WithoutEnabled\<T\>() – Adds a component to the “None” list of the EntityQuery
+    -   If any component is repeated via `Without<>()` or `WithDisabled<>()`, this command is effectively ignored for the component
+-   WithAnyEnabled\<T\>(bool readOnly, bool isChunkComponent) – Adds a component
+    to the “Any” list of the `EntityQuery`
-    -   If any component is repeated in the “All” list, the “Any” list is dropped entirely
+    -   If any non-enableable component is repeated via `With<>()` or any enableable component is repeated via `WithEnabled<>()`, all `WithAnyEnabled<>()` invocations are ignored as the requirement has already been satisfied, and the component in the other list may be altered to write access if required
+    -   If any component is repeated via `Without<>()` or `WithoutEnabled<>()`, this command is effectively ignored for the component
+    -   If any enableable component is repeated via `WithDisabled<>()`, this command is effectively ignored for the component
+    -   If the component is both an enableable component and a chunk component, its enableable state will be ignored
+-   WithCollectionAspect\<T\>() – Adds the required components for the
+    collection aspect
--   Without\<T\>() – Excludes the component from the resulting `EntityQuery`
+-   WithAspect\<T\>() – Adds the required components for the `IAspect`
+    -   Any enableable component is added via `WithEnabled<>()` while all other components are added via `With<>()`
--   IncludeDisabled() – Sets the `EntityQuery` to use disabled entities
+-   IncludeDisabledEntities() – Sets the `EntityQuery` to include entities with the `Disabled` component
--   IncludePrefabs() – Sets the `EntityQuery` to use prefab entities
+-   IncludePrefabs() – Sets the `EntityQuery` to include entities with the `Prefab` component
+-   IncludeSystemEntities() – Sets the `EntityQuery` to include entities associated with systems and embedded into the `SystemHandle`
+-   IncludeMetaEntities() – Sets the `EntityQuery` to include meta chunks with the `ChunkHeader` component
 -   UseWriteGroups() – Sets the `EntityQuery` to use write group filtering
+-   IgnoreEnableableBits() – Sets the `EntityQuery` to ignore the implications of Enableable component enabled states when iterating, as if the value of the states were always set to whatever would make the entity match the query’s desires
+-   WithDelegate() – Allows specifying a delegate to manipulate the Fluent Query while preserving the fluent-style code flow
+-   Build() – Finishes specifying components and creates a real `EntityQuery`

 ## Extending FluentQuery

+`FluentQuery` is designed to be extendible, and performs extra logic to resolve trivial conflicts such as duplicate components in the same category while promoting read-only declarations to read-write declarations when required.
+This allows packages to specify parts of queries they require without creating conflicts with the components users specify.

-Unlike `Entities.ForEach`, `FluentQuery` is extendible.
-To extend it, simply create an extension method which returns the result of the last element in the chain continued inside the extension method.
+To extend Fluent Query, simply create an extension method which returns the result of the last element in the chain continued inside the extension method.

 One use case is to quickly add a group of components commonly used together using a single method.